BIO-RSG/PhytoFit/README.md

 ### How to cite

-In publications, please include acknowledgements to <a href=\"https://oceancolor.gsfc.nasa.gov/\">NASA OBPG</a> for the raw satellite data and the <a href=\"https://github.com/BIO-RSG\">BIO remote sensing group</a> for the application, and use this citation in the references:
+In publications, please include acknowledgements to [NASA OBPG](https://oceancolor.gsfc.nasa.gov) for the raw satellite data and the [BIO remote sensing group](https://github.com/BIO-RSG) for the application, and use this citation in the references:

 *Stephanie Clay, Chantelle Layton, & Emmanuel Devred.
 (2021).
 BIO-RSG/PhytoFit: First release (v1.0.0).
 Zenodo. https://doi.org/10.5281/zenodo.4770754*